OssiPesonen/builder-app-go/README.md

+# Introduction

-# Builder App with a REST API for webhooks
+**A tool with a REST API for your server to hook into to trigger builds for your application**.

 Some developers don't want to, or can, use cloud providers to host and deploy our applications.
 Instead we have to use on-premise virtual machines where we might have root access, but these servers don't usually have any fancy deployment tools.